butterfieldm/cso_de_pipeline_exercise/README.md

 ### Project Handling

 - **Running the project**
   This project was ran by a single engineer, testing was limited to that one person.
-In a real environment thorough peer reviews and testing would be required
+In a real environment thorough peer reviews and testing would be required.
 - **Pull Requests**
-  Pull requests are automatically merged to main, in a proper environment, main should be protected and a secondary feature branch should be used to push changes to for running the pipeline
+  Pull requests are automatically merged to main, in a proper environment, main should be protected and a secondary feature branch should be used to push changes to for running the pipeline.

 ### File Format and Naming